Detlev Karsten Rohwedder

 Detlev Karsten Rohwedder (16 October 1932 – 1 April 1991) was a German manager and politician, as member of the Social Democratic Party.
-He was named president of the Treuhandanstalt, the agency responsible for the reprivatization/privatization of all state-owned property in the former German Democratic Republic (GDR), in September 1990, and served until his assassination by a far-Left terrorist organization, the Red Army Faction, in April 1991.
+He was named president of the Treuhandanstalt, the agency responsible for the reprivatization/privatization of all state-owned property in the former German Democratic Republic (GDR), in September 1990, and served until his assassination by a far-left terrorist organization, the Red Army Faction, in April 1991.
 He had also been CEO of the steel manufacturer Hoesch AG since 1980.

 Death

-On Monday, 1 April 1991, at 23:30, Rohwedder was shot and killed through a window on the second floor of his house in the suburb of Düsseldorf-Niederkassel (Kaiser-Friedrich-Ring 71) by the first of three rifle shots.
+On Monday, 1 April 1991, at 23:30, Rohwedder was shot and killed through a window on the second floor of his home in the suburb of Düsseldorf-Niederkassel (Kaiser-Friedrich-Ring 71) by the first of three rifle shots.
 The second shot wounded his wife Hergard; the third hit a bookcase.

 The shots were fired from 63 m away from a rifle chambered in 7.62×51mm NATO.
 It was the same rifle that was used during a sniper attack on the American embassy in February committed by the Red Army Faction (RAF), a West German far-left terrorist group.
 An inspection of the scene found three cartridge cases, a plastic chair, a towel, and a letter claiming responsibility from an RAF unit named after Ulrich Wessel, a minor RAF figure who had died in 1975.
 The shooter has never been identified.

+Investigation

 In 2001, a DNA analysis found that hair strands from the crime scene belonged to RAF member Wolfgang Grams.
 The Attorney General did not consider this evidence sufficient to name Grams as a suspect in the killing.
 Grams was killed in a shootout with police in Bad Kleinen in 1993.

-On April 10, 1991, Rohwedder was honoured in Berlin with a day of mourning by German President Richard von Weizsäcker, Minister-President of North Rhine-Westphalia, Johannes Rau, and Chairman of the Board of Treuhandanstalt Jens Odewald.
+On 10 April 1991, Rohwedder was honoured in Berlin with a day of mourning by German President Richard von Weizsäcker, Minister-President of North Rhine-Westphalia, Johannes Rau, and Chairman of the Board of Treuhandanstalt Jens Odewald.
 The Detlev-Rohwedder-Haus, the seat of the Federal Finance Ministry, is named in his honour.